wrljet/hercules-helper-windows/README.md

 **Please do not run this entire process as Administrator.
 That can be damaging.
 Windows will prompt for your permissions where required.**

+(I don't really support Windows 7, but it does seem to work with PowerShell 5.1 and VS2017)

 ## hyperion-buildall.ps1

 This PowerShell script will perform a complete build of Hercules and its external